 Birds Eye have taken the plunge with the new Green Cuisine range, offering meat-free burgers, sausages and meatballs targeted towards families.
 Their latest ad sees vampires accidentally eating a meat-free burger at a convention with the tagline “whoops, I’m a bit veggie”.

 Burger King is rolling out a ‘50/50 menu’ in Sweden to see if people can really taste the difference between their meat packed burgers and meatless ones.
-If they are up for the challenge, meat-eating customers will be randomly given a meat or plant-based burger with the option to guess which burger they have eaten – we’re not sure how this will go down, but it’s great way to get people talking about it!
+If they are up for the challenge, meat-eating customers will be randomly given a meat or plant-based burger with the option to guess which burger they have eaten – we’re not sure how this will go down, but it’s a great way to get people talking about it!

 Our consumer lifestyle PR team specialise in connecting everyday brands with everyday people across four core sectors; Consumer Lifestyle PR, Food PR, Retail PR and Sport, Health & Wellbeing PR.
 More information on these areas of knowledge can be found at www.escapadepr.com/about-us.